 40. How do you communicate bad news?

-It’s likely you’ve had to deliver bad news in the past as a project manager, and your interviewer wants to see how, exactly, you go about doing so.
-They want to see that you’re considerate and upfront with everyone, that you have all of the facts first, and that you’ve thought about how this news will impact all of your team members—not just the person you’re delivering the bad news to directly.
+You’ve likely had to deliver bad news in the past as a project manager, and your interviewer wants to see how you do so exactly.
+They want to see that you’re considerate and upfront with everyone, have all of the facts first, and have thought about how this news will impact your team members—not just the person you’re delivering the bad news to directly.

 41. How have you handled disgruntled employees?

 The interviewer wants to see that you’re a critical thinker and an effective problem solver.
-Even if you don’t have a specific example to talk about, explain that you always care about your team members and would want to uncover the root of the problem, and find out why, exactly, they’re unhappy.
-While it may not be possible to please every disgruntled employee, the interviewer just wants to see that you would make an effort to rectify the situation and be professional about everything.
+Even if you don’t have a specific example to talk about, explain that you always care about your team members and would want to uncover the root of the problem and find out why, exactly, they’re unhappy.
+While it may not be possible to please every disgruntled employee, the interviewer just wants to see that you would try to rectify the situation and be professional about everything.

 42. What are some examples of times you’ve kept your promise even when that might have been difficult?

-Think about a time when you reluctantly agreed to a challenging request, because as a project manager, you’re expected to make things happen.
-Explain to the interviewer how you managed to juggle your tasks and effectively manage your time to ensure that you would be able to follow through with an ambiguous promise.
+Think about a time when you reluctantly agreed to a challenging request because, as a project manager, you’re expected to make things happen.
+Explain to the interviewer how you managed to juggle your tasks and effectively manage your time to ensure you could follow through with an ambiguous promise.
 Even though you may have had a lot on your plate, interviewers want to hear specific examples that show you were still successful in accommodating additional requests.

 Project Manager Interview Questions on Customer Orientation